Understanding Unemployment in GCSE Economics

 Worked Example

-Problem: If a country has a labor force of 100 million people and 5 million are unemployed, what is the unemployment rate?
+Problem: If a country has 1 million unemployed individuals and a labor force of 50 million, what is the unemployment rate?

 Solution: